/r/math/

 4.0M members

 r/math is a subreddit with 4.0M members.
-The community frequently discusses math, worst, looking for, help, and struggling, and they frequently recommend/review math books, textbook, and textbooks, and the most common flair used is removed - try /r/learnmath, image post, and removed - add explanation.
+The community frequently discusses math, worst, looking for, help, and struggling, and they frequently recommend/review math books, textbook, and textbooks, and the most common flair used is removed - add explanation, removed - try /r/learnmath, pdf, and image post.

 This subreddit is for discussion of mathematics.
 All posts and comments should be directly related to mathematics, including topics related to the practice, profession and community of mathematics.